Last Updated on May 28, 2021

 About Dr. Kevin McGinniss

-Dr. Kevin T. McGinniss assumed the position of Assistant Professor, Graduate Coordinator and Director of Sport Management within the Department of Recreation, Tourism and Sport Management at his alma mater, Southern Connecticut State University in August 2016.
+Dr. Kevin T. McGinniss is an Assistant Professor, Graduate Coordinator, and Director of Sport Management within the Department of Recreation, Tourism and Sport Management at his alma mater, Southern Connecticut State University in August 2016.
 He owns a strong educational and professional background that includes more than 40 years of professional experience as an educator, author, coach, and athletics administrator.
 Dr. McGinniss came to Southern Connecticut from the Eastern College Athletic Conference (ECAC) where he served as Commissioner, President & CEO.
 Dr. McGinniss’ experience in higher education administration also includes serving Southern Connecticut State University as its director of athletics development and director of alumni affairs.
 An authority on Sport Pedagogy and Sport Administration, the focus of Dr. McGinniss’ scholarly research has been in the areas of Sport Management and Athletics Administration.
 He has authored numerous articles including “Cultivation & Stewardship – Key to Obtaining Enduring Support for Your Program” CoachStreet.com, April 2000; “Administrative Support: Key to the Success and Survival of the High School Athletics Director” Sport Supplement, Spring 1999; and “Fun on the Fairway – Golf outings are a staple of fund-raising.
 But are you getting the most out of yours?
 Athletic Management, June/July 2002.

 Bryan: Dr. McGinniss – your career has taken you through so many different levels of the sports world.
 When was it that you decided to pursue a career in the sports industry?